Suggested Searches

 5.2.2 Reaction Wheels

 Miniaturized reaction wheels can provide small spacecraft with three-axis precision pointing capability.
-Reaction wheels provide torque and momentum storage along the wheel spin axis, which results in the spacecraft counter-rotating around the spacecraft center of mass due to conservation of angular momentum from the wheel spin direction.
-For example, the spacecraft deployment process typically results is some tipoff momentum that can be seen in induced spacecraft angular rates.
-This tipoff momentum can be stored in the reaction wheels, reducing the angular rate of the spacecraft to zero.
-Reaction wheels must be carefully selected based on several factors including the moment of inertia of the spacecraft, required momentum storage capacity, and mission slew rate requirements.
-Once a wheel reaches its maximum speed, it becomes saturated and can no longer provide a torque or store momentum in that axis/direction.
-To prevent this, reaction wheels need to be periodically desaturated using an actuator that provides an external torque, such as thrusters or magnetic torquers (13).
-By providing an external torque in an opposing direction, the reaction wheel compensates and spins down to keep the spacecraft at its target (14).
+Reaction wheels provide torque and momentum storage along the wheel spin axis, causing the spacecraft to counter-rotate about its center of mass due to conservation of angular momentum from the wheel spin direction.
+For example, the spacecraft deployment process typically results in some tipoff momentum that can be observed as induced angular rates.
+This tipoff momentum can be stored in the reaction wheels, reducing the angular rate of the spacecraft to near zero.
+Reaction wheels must be carefully selected based on factors including the moment of inertia of the spacecraft, required momentum storage capacity, and mission slew rate requirements.
+Once a wheel reaches its maximum speed, it becomes saturated and can no longer provide torque or store momentum along that axis.
+To prevent this, reaction wheels need to be periodically desaturated using an actuator that provides an external torque, such as thrusters or magnetic torquers (7).
+By providing an external torque in an opposing direction, the reaction wheel compensates and spins down to keep the spacecraft at its target state (8).

-While one or two reaction wheels can be used for a momentum-biased spacecraft, a full three-axis controlled spacecraft requires at least three wheels mounted orthogonally.
-As reaction wheel failure is a common mode of failure in many missions, it is common to include three additional wheels as a hot backup (14).
-On smaller spacecraft where SWAP requirements prohibit redundant reaction wheels, a four-wheel configuration is often used to provide fault tolerance (15).
-The multiple reaction wheels are often assembled in a “skewed” or angled configuration such that there exists a cross-coupling of torques with two or more reaction wheels.
-While this reduces the torque performance in any single axis, it allows a redundant, albeit reduced, torque capability in more than one axis.
+While one or two reaction wheels can be used for a momentum-biased spacecraft, a full three-axis controlled spacecraft requires three wheels mounted orthogonally.
+As reaction wheel failure is a common failure mode in many missions, it is common to include three additional wheels as a hot backup (8).
+On smaller spacecraft where SWaP requirements prohibit redundant reaction wheels, a four-wheel configuration is often used to provide fault tolerance (9).
+The multiple reaction wheels are often assembled in a “skewed” or angled configuration such that there exists cross-coupled torques across two or more reaction wheels.
+While this reduces the torque performance in any single axis, it allows reduced but redundant torque capability across multiple axes.
 The result is that should any single reaction wheel fail, one or more reaction wheels are available as a reduced-capability backup option.

 Table 5-3: High Heritage Miniature Reaction Wheels

-ManufacturerModelMass (kg)Peak Power (W)Peak Torque (Nm)Momentum Capacity (Nms)# WheelsRadiation Tolerance (krad)
+ManufacturerModelMass (kg)Peak Power (W)Peak Torque (Nm)Momentum Capacity (Nms)# WheelsRad.
+Tol. (krad)

 RW4000.375150.0080.050136